sgottfried/videogames_db/README.md

 Users can search the GiantBomb API for games that they want to add to a collection, add the games to the collection, and view the collection.

+App is currently hosted on Heroku at https://videogames-db.herokuapp.com/.

+** Please do not add anything strange, since there is currently no way to delete games from the app. **

 To get set up, you will need a GiantBomb API key [here](http://www.giantbomb.com/api/).
 Then, set up an environment variable like this: